 \section{Introduction}

 We consider the problem of testing forbidden patterns.
-We say that $f: [n]\rightarrow \mathbb R$ contains a $\pi$-pattern of size $k$, if there is a sequence of indices $(i_1, i_2, \cdots, i_k)$ ($i_1<i_2<\cdots<i_k$), satisfying that $f(i_a)<f(i_b)$ if $\pi(a)<\pi(b)$, for $a,b\in [k]$.
+We say that $f: [n]\rightarrow \mathbb R$ contains a $\pi$-pattern of size $K$, if there is a sequence of indices $(i_1, i_2, \cdots, i_K)$ ($i_1<i_2<\cdots<i_K$), satisfying that $f(i_a)<f(i_b)$ if $\pi(a)<\pi(b)$, for $a,b\in [K]$.
 Otherwise, $f$ is referred to as $\pi$-free.
+For the special case where $\pi = (1,2,\cdots, K)$, it is referred to as the monotone pattern.
 Given a pattern $\pi$, we are interested in designing a tester with one-sided error.
-That is, the tester accepts if the input is $\pi$-free, and rejects with probability at least $2/3$ if the input differs in at least $\epsilon n$ values from every $\pi$-free sequence. \cite{ergun2000spot} proposed a non-adaptive algorithm for testing $(1,2)$-pattern with one-sided error, the query complexity of which is $O(\log n)$.
+That is, the tester accepts if the input is $\pi$-free, and rejects with probability at least $2/3$ if the input differs in at least $\epsilon n$ values from every $\pi$-free sequence. \cite{ergun2000spot} proposed a non-adaptive algorithm for testing $(1,2)$-freeness with one-sided error, the query complexity of which is $O(\log n)$.
 They also presented a lower bound of $\Omega(\log n)$ for non-adaptive algorithms.
-A lower bound of $\Omega(\log n)$ for adaptive algorithm was further shown by \cite{fischer2004strength}. \cite{newman2017testing} considered monotone pattern testing for any $k$.
-They proposed a non-adaptive algorithm for testing $(1,2, \cdots, k)$-pattern, the query complexity of which is $(\log n)^{O(k^2)}$.
-Subsequent works seek to propose more efficient algorithms taking advantage of some smart combinatorial properties. \cite{ben2019finding} provided a non-adaptive algorithm with query complexity $O((\log n)^{\lfloor\log k\rfloor})$, which matched the lower bound.
+A lower bound of $\Omega(\log n)$ for adaptive algorithm was further shown by \cite{fischer2004strength}. \cite{newman2017testing} considered monotone pattern testing for any $K$.
+They proposed a non-adaptive algorithm for testing $(1,2, \cdots, K)$-pattern, the query complexity of which is $(\log n)^{O(K^2)}$.
+Subsequent works seek to propose more efficient algorithms taking advantage of some smart combinatorial properties. \cite{ben2019finding} provided a non-adaptive algorithm with query complexity $O((\log n)^{\lfloor\log K\rfloor})$, which matched the lower bound.
 Later, \cite{ben2019optimal} presented an adaptive algorithm for testing monotone pattern, the query complexity of which is $O(\log n)$ and is optimal.
 The problem of testing monotone patterns is now well-understood.
 However, it remains open whether the non-monotone patterns could be tested in a more efficient way.